-Bilingual Employee - A person who is assessed and certified by the D.C.
-Department of Human Resources or CFSA's Human Resources Administration as "proficient" in both the English language and a language other than English.
+Bilingual Employee - A person who is assessed and certified by the DC Department of Human Resources or CFSA's Human Resources Administration as "proficient" in both the English language and a language other than English.
+Also see Staff Language Facilitator.